Klipper3d/klipper/docs/Status_Reference.md

 - `enabled`: Returns True if the switch sensor is currently enabled.
 - `filament_detected`: Returns True if the sensor is in a triggered state.
+- `switch_pin_state`: Returns True/False if the switch_pin digital
+  input is logic 1/0

 ## filament_motion_sensor